Richmond K. Turner: World War II

-Turner with Marine Major General Vandegrift during the planning of Operation Watchtower in July–August 1942.
+Turner with Marine Corps Major General Vandegrift during the planning of Operation Watchtower in July–August 1942.

 In December 1941, Turner was appointed assistant chief of staff to the Commander in Chief, United States Fleet (a new position created after Pearl Harbor for Admiral Ernest King) and served until June 1942.
 He was then sent to the Pacific to take command of the Amphibious Force, South Pacific Force.
 Over the next three years, he held a variety of senior Amphibious Force commands as a rear admiral and vice admiral.
 He helped plan and execute amphibious operations against enemy positions in the south, central and western Pacific.
 He would have commanded the amphibious component of the invasion of Japan.

-For the Guadalcanal campaign, Rear Admiral Turner was Commander, Amphibious Force South Pacific (ComPhibForSoPac), also known as Task Force 62 which included 9 Groups, including Landing Force, Major General Alexander Vandegrift and Screening Group, Rear Admiral Victor Crutchley, Royal Navy.
+For the Guadalcanal campaign, Rear Admiral Turner was Commander, Amphibious Force South Pacific (ComPhibForSoPac), also known as Task Force 62 which included 9 Groups, including Landing Force, Marine Corps Major General Alexander Vandegrift and Screening Group, Rear Admiral Victor Crutchley, Royal Navy.
 He successfully fought the five-month campaign to victory which included the galling defeat at Savo Island.

 For the assault on the Russell Islands, Rear Admiral Turner, ComPhibForSoPac, was named as the Commander of the Joint Force designated Task Force 61, with the Commanding General 43rd Infantry Division, Major General John H. Hester, U.S. Army, being the Commander Landing Force.
 For the assault on the New Georgia Groups of Islands, Rear Admiral Turner, ComPhibForSoPac, was named as the Commander Task Force 31 which included New Georgia Occupation Force, Major General Hester.

 For the assault on Tarawa and Makin, Rear Admiral Turner was named as the Commander, Assault Force Task Force 51, which included 10 Groups, including Northern Attack Force for Makin and Southern Attack Force for Tarawa, Rear Admiral Harry W. Hill.